 In his book “Epic Content Marketing,” Joe Pulizzi defines “content marketing” as:

 “The strategic marketing approach of creating and distributing valuable, relevant and consistent content to attract and acquire a clearly defined audience—with the objective of driving profitable customer action.”

-All these brands have embraced content marketing and become “content publishers,” and all of the content they’ve generated is available online for free.
 The idea is to attract leads by providing them with valuable content, and positioning your brand as the authority, making your company the logical choice when it comes time for the customer to make the decision to buy.